Kritijain112/Web_Scraper/README.md

 This is an open source project from [DevProjects](http://www.codementor.io/projects).
 Feedback and questions are welcome!
 Find the project requirements here: [Web scraper to get news article content](https://www.codementor.io/projects/tool/web-scraper-to-get-news-article-content-atx32d46qe)

-## Tech/framework used
-Built with Python

-## Screenshots and demo
-Screenshots of your app and/or a link to your live demo

 ## Installation
 Instructions for other developers on how to install and run your code on their local environment.
 1. Download file